lruhlen/panopticon/README.md

 	+ With anaconda: `conda create --name panopticon_app python=3`, then `source activate panopticon_app`
 3. Install Django: `pip install Django`
 4. Install psycopg2 `pip install psycopg2`
+1. Now, `cd` into the `client` dir, and run `npm install`
+1. In the top level of the `client` dir, run `mkdir app`, then `npm run build-once`
+2. Then, `cd ..; django-admin startproject server`.
+This creates Django project.
+You only need to do this once per project.

+### Some notes on running Django
+1. Typically, will enter stuff like this from w/in the project root (in this case, `/panopticon`)
+	+ `python manage.py <some command>`
+1. To run the development (NOT PRODUCTION) server, enter `python manage.py runserver`